lmanc/portfoliomanager/README.md

 ## Sell Rebalance

-In order to perform a sell rebalance, simply run:
+In order to perform a sell rebalance, run:

 ```python
 from degiroportfolio import DegiroPortfolio